CorradoLanera/gpteasyr/README.md

   text: 'I didn't like it at all; it was deadly boring.'
   output: 'unsatisfied'"

+closing <- "Take a deep breath and work on the problem step-by-step." # This will be added AFTER the embedded text

 sys_prompt <- compose_sys_prompt(role = role, context = context)
 usr_prompt <- compose_usr_prompt(
   task = task,